balevine/jekyll-deploy/README.md

 So so much.
 * I want to add in more error handling.
 * Move locations of some of the files.
 I actually use the `~/bin/blogdeploy/config-parser.sh` path in there, which is dumb.
+* Create an installation script.
+There are currently three `.sh` files that this uses.
+It would be cool to have a `script/bootstrap` command that would load all this stuff up in the right places so you don't have to worry about that crap.
 * Right now, I suppress all output, but I'd like to generate some useful feedback.
 Just a ton of things.

 ## Contributions are welcome!